 It is virtually impossible to speak on the greatness of the most high Marcus Mosiah Garvey in one blog post, so consider this an intellectual appetizer.
 Popularly dubbed the father of Pan-Africanism, Marcus Garvey was responsible from leading the charge to emancipate Africans in the Americas from mental/psychological slavery (and in some cases physical).
 American colonizers saw Garvey as their biggest opposition during that era and lead the charge to tarnish his character by imprisoning the Jamaican while they threatened him with deportation and bodily harm.
 Colonizers at the time were not very prepared to deal with an educated negro seeking liberty and civil rights through the pen.

-Marcus Garvey is Jamaica's first national hero and could be considered the most powerful black man within the past 5 centuries.
+Marcus Garvey is Jamaica's first National Hero and could be considered the most powerful Black man within the past 5 centuries.
 His teachings can be felt throughout the Caribbean diaspora and beyond.
-His plight and his philosophy are some of the reasons why we at team ilovebeingcaribbean designed the "Fight Like Marcus" shirts, to serve as a reminder to everyone that there's still much work to be done in the fight for equality.
+His plight and his philosophy are some of the reasons why we launched the "Fight Like Marcus" shirt, to serve as a reminder to everyone that there's still much work to be done in the fight for equality.
 FIGHT LIKE MARCUS ✊🏾✊🏾✊🏾

 #MarcusGarvey #Jamaica #nationalhero #freedomfighter #PanAfrican #blackstarliner #African #humanitarian #humanrights #colonialism #Slavery #CaribbeanHistory #blackHistory #UNIA #reggae #BobMarley #MLK